thomas-gale/pi-gen/README.md

 # Image features

-- Based on Debian Stretch
+- Based on Debian Buster
 - Automatically resizes the SD card
 - Changes the hostname to something like “ethnode-e2a3e6fe” (HEX chunk based on the MAC hash)
 - All binaries run as systemd services and are restarted in case any problem arises